buichidunggithub/Speaker-Recognition-Using-Raspberry-PI/INSTALL.md

    ```sh
    /swapfile swap swap defaults 0 0
    ```
-   5. To verify that the swap is active, use either the `swapon` or the `free` command as shown below;
+   5. To verify that the swap is active, use either the `swapon` or the `free` command as shown below:
    ```sh
    $ sudo swapon --show
    ```